What Christians Don't Know About Israel

 Israelis.
 As an example, delegates attending a Christian Sabeel

-conference in Bethlehem earlier this year said they were harassed by
+conference in Bethlehem earlier this year said they were harassed

 Israeli security at the Tel Aviv airport.